Carolyn Mackler: Career

 Mackler said that in college, she realized that she loved writing as much as she loved to read.
 A few months after returning to New York City, Mackler took an internship at Ms. magazine where she began writing articles and learning about the writing world.
 However, Mackler was never satisfied with writing for a magazine and in 1997 decided to take a course at NYU entitled Beginning Your Novel.
 During this time, Mackler began her first draft of Love and Other Four-Letter Words.
 It was published in 2000 by Random House Children's Books.
 Her second novel The Earth, My Butt, and Other Big Round Things was released in 2003, the year Mackler and her husband married.
 The Earth, My Butt, and Other Big Round Things was one of the top 10 most challenged books in 2009 as reported to the Office for Intellectual Freedom.
 This novel also won the Printz Honor Award, and the next year Mackler published Vegan Virgin Valentine.
 Her novel Guyaholic was released in August 2007, and Tangled was published in 2009.

 In 2011, Mackler and Jay Asher, co-authored The Future of Us, which received starred reviews and landed on several bestseller lists.
 In 2015, Mackler released her first middle grade novel, Best Friend Next Door, and her seventh YA novel, Infinite in Between.
 Infinite in Between received starred reviews from Publishers Weekly, Kirkus, School Library Journal, and VOYA.
 In 2018, Mackler is re-releasing a modernized version of The Earth, My Butt, and Other Big Round Things and also publishing its sequel, The Universe Is Expanding and So Am I.

-Mackler's ability to capture a genuine teenage girls' voice is attributed to her enjoyment of listening to girls talk about their own lives.
+Mackler's ability to capture a genuine teenage girl's voice is attributed to her enjoyment of listening to girls talk about their own lives.
 She also writes down dialogue she hears teens using when riding the bus or sitting in a cafe.

 She was a judge for the National Book Awards in 2008.